How to List an MBA on a Resume (+ Examples)

 The college’s business school may add flavor to the resume.
 However, it is not typically a necessary element.

-These details all go in your education section.
+These details all go in the education section on your resume.
 You can also choose to highlight the fact that you have an MBA in your cover letter if you wish.

 Example of how to list an MBA on a resume

 In addition to those basic guidelines, there are some other tips that can help you properly list your MBA information.
 For example, you should always list educational achievements chronologically, in reverse order (also known as reverse chronological order):